jraleman/open-libft/README.md

 Run it in the following way:
 * `norminette <path-to-c-files>`

-## List of Functions
+## Functions <a name="functions"></a>

-For the sake of keeping everything neat and in order, I separated the functions' declarations into different header files, corresponding to the behaviour of such functions.
+For the sake of keeping everything neat and in order, I separated the functions' declarations into different header files, corresponding to the behavior of such functions.
 For instance, ft_strlen can be found in ft_string.h.

-Also, some of the functions included don't exist in the Standard C Library, but I still kept them defined by there behaviour.
+Also, some of the functions included don't exist in the Standard C Library, but I still kept them defined by there behavior.
 For example, ft_strnew can also be in ft_string.h.

-### Header files and functions

 Header File          | Functions :-------------------:|:---------: